 - A short trek to La Plata, the former HQ of Fidel Castro’s revolutionary heroes, deep in the Sierra Maestra

-- A visit to Santiago de Cuba, a passionate and revolutionary city, home of the Mausoleum of Fidel Castro
+- A visit to Santiago de Cuba, a passionate and revolutionary city, home to the mausoleum of Fidel Castro

-- A visit to the birthplace of Fidel and Raul Castro at their former farm in Biran
+- Visit the birthplace of Fidel and Raul Castro at their former farm at Biran

 - 11 Nights / 12 Days